Outraging public decency

 Outraging public decency is a common law offence in England and Wales, Hong Kong and the Australian states of New South Wales and Victoria.

 It is punishable by unlimited imprisonment and/or an unlimited fine.
-But, in Hong Kong, one who committed the offence can only be imprisoned for 7 years at maximum.
+But in Hong Kong, the one who committed the offence can only be imprisoned for 7 years at maximum.

 History

 The first recorded case of the offence was Sir Charles Sedley’s Case or namely Sedley's Case (1663) 1 Keb.
 620, 83 ER 1146; (1663) 1 Sid.
 168, 82 ER 1036.
 Sir Charles Sedley was prosecuted for urinating on a crowd from the balcony of Oxford Kate's tavern in Covent Garden.
 Samuel Pepys' diary recorded Sedley's acts in detail:

-Such a case is the very first case brought the jurisdiction of regulating immoral behaviours to the King’s Bench which asserted itself as a 'custos morum' since the abolishing of Star Chamber.
+Sedley's Case was the very first case brought to trial under the premise of regulating immoral behaviours.
+After hearing the case, the King's Bench established itself as the primary custos morum of the British Empire due to the abolition of the Star Chamber a few years prior.

 Definition

 Modern case law has established two elements that must be satisfied for the offence to have been committed: